jagregory/abrash-zen-of-asm/src/chapter-14.md

     jns   ChecksumLoop
 ```

 Note that BX now starts off with the index of the last element of the array rather than the length of the array, so no adjustment by 1 is needed when each element of the array is addressed.
 So long as TEST\_ARRAY\_LENGTH is 32 K or less, this version isn't generally better or worse than the last version; both versions are the same length and execute at the same speed.
-However, the Sign flag is set when either 0 *or* any value greater than 32 K is decremented, so if TEST\_ARRAY\_LENGTH exceeds 32 K the checksum loop in the last example will end prematurely — and incorrectly.
+However, the Sign flag is set when either 0 *or* any value greater than 32 K is decremented, so if TEST\_ARRAY\_LENGTH exceeds 32 K the checksum loop in the last example will end prematurely—and incorrectly.

 ## The Looping Instructions

 And so we come to the 8088's special looping instructions: `jcxz`{.nasm}, `loop`{.nasm}, `loopz`{.nasm}, and `loopnz`{.nasm}.
-You undoubtedly know how `jcxz`{.nasm} and `loop`{.nasm} work by now — we've certainly used them often enough over the last few chapters.
+You undoubtedly know how `jcxz`{.nasm} and `loop`{.nasm} work by now—we've certainly used them often enough over the last few chapters.
 As a quick refresher, `jcxz`{.nasm} branches if and only if CX is zero, and `loop`{.nasm} decrements CX and branches *unless* the new value in CX is zero.
-None of the looping instructions — not even `loop`{.nasm}, which decrements CX — affects the 8088's flags in any way; we saw that put to good use in a loop that performed multi-word addition in Chapter 9.
+None of the looping instructions—not even `loop`{.nasm}, which decrements CX—affects the 8088's flags in any way; we saw that put to good use in a loop that performed multi-word addition in Chapter 9.

 (In fact, the only branching instruction of the 8088 that affects the FLAGS register are the interrupt-related instructions. `int`{.nasm} sets the Interrupt and Trap flags to 0, disabling interrupts and single-stepping, as does `into`{.nasm} when the Overflow flag is 1, while `iret`{.nasm} sets the entire FLAGS register to the 16-bit value popped from the stack.)

 Given that we're already familiar with `jcxz`{.nasm} and `loop`{.nasm}, we'll take a look at the useful and often overlooked `loopz`{.nasm} and `loopnz`{.nasm}, and then we'll touch on a few items of interest involving `jcxz`{.nasm} and `loop`{.nasm}.
-Always bear in mind, however, that while the special looping instructions are more efficient than the other branching instructions, they're still branching instructions — and that means that they're still slow.
+Always bear in mind, however, that while the special looping instructions are more efficient than the other branching instructions, they're still branching instructions—and that means that they're still slow.
 When performance matters, not-branching is the way to go.

 ### `loopz` and `loopnz`